MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-resource-group-deployment.md

 **Azure Pipelines**

-Use this task in a build or release pipeline to deploy, start, stop, and delete Azure Resource Groups.
+Use this task to deploy, start, stop, and delete Azure Resource Groups.

 ::: moniker range="> tfs-2018"